BidnessForB/find-apis-action/OUTPUT_EXAMPLES.md

 2. ✅ **Removed `isRootFile` property** - No longer needed
 3. ✅ **Added `rootFile` property** - Shows the primary root file for each API
 4. ✅ **Added `changedFiles` property** - Array of all files changed for each API
+5. ✅ **Added `integrationId` property** - Integration ID from CSV lookup, or `null` if not found

-This format is much more useful for processing API changes as it groups all changes by API rather than having separate entries for each file.
+This format is much more useful for processing API changes as it groups all changes by API and includes integration mapping information.